 And the preserved rectory kitchen c.
 1929.

 In an alcove there is a collection of dolls from the 1940s – 1970s on loan from a local resident.

 But the star of the show is a scale model of a well-known Sea Cliff house called the Connor Cottage:

 Which they say is this house (below), but I think they have the wrong house.
-The real house was built in 1890 as a Summer residence by Charles Connor:

 The model house was a project of Ed Knieriem, who started it in 1939 and worked on it until his death in 1969.
 It was Ed Knieriem’s wish that the model be given to the Sea Cliff Museum, where it is exhibited as a village treasure.